 Welcome to SpeedMaven.com.
 This site is the online garage for my `57 Ford Custom.
 I will periodically post updates on the car's construction, photos, resources for hard to find parts, and other snippets of information.
-This site will also be referred to in the `57 Fords International newsletter, in the section entitled In The Shop, made for the buildup of this Custom.
+This site will also be referred to on the `57 Fords International website.

 This `57 is actually in pretty good condition, especially for a 50 year old car.
 The majority of the very little rust is in the driver side front floor pan.
-After cutting the rear frame like my last `57, I decided I didn't really want to do that, so am now in the process of reversing that mod.
-The front suspension was rebuilt with LTD disk brakes, new bushings, ball joints, and a `63 Galaxie steering box and column.
-The car is getting a set of painted steel wheels with the OEM dog dish caps.
+After cutting the rear frame like my last `57, I changed my mind and set about reversing that modification.
+Several hours of welding later, the task was complete.
+The front suspension was rebuilt with Granada disk brakes, new bushings, ball joints, and a `63 Galaxie steering box and column.
+The car is getting a set of painted steel wheels.
 Crites supplied the hood and trunk lid.
-I had planned on using a set of glass fenders, but will be using steel fenders instead, along with a pretty good set of inner fenders I picked up from a friend.
-Power will come from a `63 390 and 4 speed, the original 9 inch and 3.70 gears.
-Fun, pure and simple.
+I have a set of glass fenders, but may use steel fenders instead, along with a pretty good set of inner fenders I picked up from a friend.
+Power will come from a VR 57 supercharged 312 Y block backed by a T5 5 speed.

 This is the last `57 I owned.
 This was the day before we loaded it up to take to Hot Rod weekend at the Gulfport Dragstrip.
 This `57 had the stroker 351 W, 427 inches, with TFS HiPorts, custom headers, solid roller cam, and PA C4 with 4800 stall convertor.
 With 10 inch slicks, on pump gas, through the mufflers, it went 11.31 at 120, best of 123 mph, best 60 ft of 1.61.
 It never hooked, slicks were about shot, but it went fast for a 3600 lb boat, and drove like a new car.
 This one may not be faster, but will be a lot more fun, and a lot better looking, no crappy cowl hood.
 Paint will not be yellow as originally planned, but will be Winter White.